ottonello/CarND-Semantic-Segmentation/README.md

-# Semantic Segmentation
+# Semantic Segmentation Using Fully Convolutional Networks
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+This project makes use of a Fully Convolutional Network (FCN) to perform semantic segmentation on the image of a road.
+The model will take any number of classes, but the training mentioned here is done with two labels('road' and 'not road').

 ### Setup
 ##### Frameworks and Packages